videolan/x265/doc/reST/cli.rst

 	Picture Timing SEI messages providing timing information to the decoder.
 Default disabled

+.. option:: --temporal-layers,--no-temporal-layers

+	Enable a temporal sub layer.
+All referenced I/P/B frames are in the base layer and all unreferenced B frames are placed in a temporal sublayer.
+A decoder may chose to drop the sublayer and only decode and display the base layer slices.

+	If used with a fixed GOP (:option:`b-adapt` 0) and :option:`bframes` 3 then the two layers evenly split the frame rate, with a cadence of PbBbP.
+You probably also want :option:`--no-scenecut` and a keyframe interval that is a multiple of 4.

 .. option:: --aud, --no-aud

 	Emit an access unit delimiter NAL at the start of each slice access